Scaling limit of first passage percolation geodesics on planar maps: Introduction

-A random map of law $\P^{(\ell)}$ is called a random Boltzmann map of perimeter $2\ell$.
-If one conditions a random map of law $\P^{(\ell)}$ on having $n$ vertices and let $n\to \infty$, then the law of the local limit given by Theorem 7.1 of \cite{StFlour} is denoted by $\P^{(\ell)}_\infty$.
+If one conditions a random map of law $\P^{(\ell)}$ to have $n$ vertices and let{s} $n\to \infty$, {then the law of the ball of fixed radius $R$ centered at the root face $f_r$ converges for all $R>0$.
+This enables {us} to define an infinite random map called the local limit, whose law is given by} Theorem 7.1 of \cite{StFlour} and is denoted by $\P^{(\ell)}_\infty$.
 A random map of law $\P^{(\ell)}_\infty$ is called an infinite random Boltzmann map of perimeter $2\ell$.